GwendolyneFreddy/Infinity-Animations/README.md

 	</tr>
 	<tr>
 		<td><div align="center"><strong>ia_force_soundset</strong></td>
-		<td><a name="forcelanguage" id="forcelanguage"></a><ins>All IA Content sound clips</ins>: Infinity Animations automatically install sound clips accordingly to the game language localization.
+		<td><a name="forcelanguage" id="forcelanguage"></a><ins>All IA Content sound clips</ins>: Infinity Animations automatically install creatures sound clips accordingly to the game language localization.
 However it is possible to bypass this behaviour by setting this variable to 1.
 For example:<br><br>
 		- You play a French game and Infinity Animations is installed in French ==> French soundsets are installed.<br>
 		- You play a French game and Infinity Animations is installed in English ==> French soundsets are installed if ia_force_soundset = 0.<br>
 		- You play a French game and Infinity Animations is installed in English ==> English soundsets are installed if ia_force_soundset = 1.<br><br>